 Conclusion

 The PACER algorithms successfully achieved not only significant speedups in most of the test cases, but also achieved significant reductions in the energy required to perform operations.
 For the cases with deterministic timing, the PACER-T algorithm is superior to the other options because it has the lowest computational overhead and is thus able to respond most quickly.

+None of the devices tested use an external pin that could trigger an interrupt which would signal operation completion.
+Such devices do exist, such as the SiLabs Si114x series of optical detectors.
+Bonding an additional pin out of the device package increases package cost and size.
+Additionally, design choices such as open-collector or push-pull and active-high or active-low must be made in hardware which limits the utility of such a pin.
+While potentially less deterministic, PACER presents an alternative means to achieve similar functionality.

 The devices exhibiting non-deterministic timing were more challenging.
 Of the devices tested, the PACER-C algorithm was able to decrease energy consumption significantly.
 None of the devices benefited from the PACER-E algorithm because none of the operations were energy bound and analog noise results in less optimal wake-up times.